iphan/tweet-weather-pipeline/README.md

 - It is streaming tweets from the Twitter API
 - For each tweet with a valid location, it is calling the Weather API to get the current temperature at this location
 - `SlidingAverageCalculator` class is used to calculate the sliding average of temperatures
-- Both the raw temperature and sliding averages are written to output files
+- Both the raw temperature and sliding average are written to output files

 ## How to start the service?